500-Watt Fiber Coupled Blue Laser System Welding Results

 battery cells connected to a module, which have to be produced automatically in large quantities depending on the

+application.
 Laser micro welding offers decisive advantages compared to conventional joining methods such as ultrasonic or

 resistance welding.
 In addition to a high degree of automation, a laser-based joining process is contactless, highly